 Manipulation, exploitation, and abuse of Xbox services doesn’t just affect Microsoft.
 These actions also inhibit the ability of Microsoft to provide the best possible services to customers around the world.
 At Xbox, we’re dedicated to the safety and well-being of our community, and we’re committed to ensuring that the products, features, and services our customers enjoy are safe, secure, and fun for everyone.

-viii.
+VIII.
 Respect the rights of others

 Essentially, this means don’t use things that don’t belong to you and don’t do things you don’t have permission to do.
 People work hard to make screen shots, game clips, and other content that’s enjoyed by millions of people.
 It’s important to let content creators unveil and share what they create on their terms.
 If you’re not sure if it’s okay to use something, it’s better to be safe and assume that using someone’s content is not okay.

-ix.
+IX.
 Always respect the privacy of others

 Microsoft runs on trust, and it’s critical that we protect the privacy of our customers.
 We take this responsibility seriously, and we won’t tolerate behavior or content that puts the privacy or security of another player at risk.

-x.
-Be a force for good, even when others aren’t
+X. Be a force for good, even when others aren’t

 Every suspension or other corrective action aims only to show what was wrong and what can be learned from a situation.
-When suspensions end, we welcome players back so they can contribute to Xbox Live in positive ways.
+When suspensions end, we welcome players back so they can contribute to the Xbox community in positive ways.
 We know people make mistakes, and we believe lapses in judgment can be significant opportunities for growth.

 If you violate Xbox community standards, you may find restrictions placed on your profile and/or device.
 When we suspend an Xbox profile, we restrict access to features that are most closely associated with the problematic behavior.
 Most commonly, this means a temporary suspension that removes one or more features for a period of time.
 Temporary suspensions can include: